ajs-voices/the-first-vestige/scenes/010-family.md

 Darwynn put his arms around Dev and Dee.
 "Even if your boy threw me out, he and I still would be friends.
 He's pussy wiped more than any guy I've ever seen, and two of you have dicks."

 "Hey."
 Dev said.
-"I don't know who that's more offensive too."
+"I don't know who should be more offended."

 Dee grinned and hooked her arm in Darwynns, "Come my little kitty, let's eat."

-Dev and I waited until more people were in the livingroom than in the kitchen before we went in thre ourselves.
+Dev and I waited until more people were in the livingroom than in the kitchen before we went in there ourselves.

 Beverly was the last one in the kitchen, the living room was full of chatter and eating.
 There wasn't enough table space so it was make yourself comfortable and eat anywhere.
 The only requirements were the kids ate at the table which meant that Dev's band mates were right there with them.
 They were like big kids so why not.